kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_training.rst

 A bit of background
 -------------------
-Typically deep learning models are defined and trained on GPU-enabled workstations using PyTorch or TensorFlow libraries workflow.
-These models are suboptimal for inference on the edge, however, using Vitis AI they can be converted into a format that's suitable for running on the edge with FPGA-based hardware acceleration.
-Before the model can be deployed to the edge, it needs to be trained on a PC machine using either PyTorch or TensorFlow.
+It's common to develop and train deep learning models on GPU-enabled workstations using PyTorch or TensorFlow libraries workflow.
+These models aren't optimized for inference on the edge devices that differ from standard desktop computers.
+However, using Vitis AI you can convert deep learning models into a format that's suitable for running on the edge with FPGA-based hardware acceleration.
+Before deploying the model to the edge, train it on a PC machine using either PyTorch or TensorFlow.

 This tutorial demonstrates training of a land cover segmentation UNet model with ResNet encoder implemented in PyTorch.
 If you are a seasoned machine learning engineer, the process presented in this tutorial step will be familiar to you.
-The model produced by the training process is deployed to the DPU device in the following tutorials.
+After training the model, you can proceed to the next tutorial to deploy it to the edge.

 Prerequisites
 -------------